An old song contains these insightful words which still ring very true more than 200 years since they were written:

 C’mon take my challenge . . . for at least a month.
 I believe you’ll discover it to be a very meaningful challenge; and you may be pleasantly surprised at what God does in you and through you by accepting this simple challenge.
 What have you got to lose?
 You can spare five minutes or fewer a day.
 Let’s accept this challenge together and prepare for exciting results as God responds to our positive proclamations.

 For example, in your creative imagination see yourself enriching the lives of others.
-Let yourself feel the thrill of helping others change, grow, and develop in their Christian lives.
+Let yourself feel the thrill of helping others change, grow, and develop in their relationship with Jesus.
 Let yourself catch the excitement of seeing yourself creatively sharing God’s good news with others.
 In your “mind’s eye” honestly feel how rewarding it is to participate with Jesus in building his Church.
 Dream a little.
-Be aware of the Holy Spirit bringing God’s very own LIFE to others through you.
+Be aware of Holy Spirit bringing God’s very own LIFE to others through you.
 You can bring those dreams to reality by your spoken words.

 Perhaps you’ve had a tendency to “spiritualize” such references I cited at the beginning of this teaching—or feel they have some ethereal religious meaning having nothing to do with the day-to-day realities of living.
 Think again!
 You spoken words have everything to do with your daily life!
 And they bring either life or death to yourself and others!
 Be assured that positive, Bible-based, positive proclamations about yourself—along with guarding against negative self-talk—will reap tremendous, positive changes in your life.
 As stated earlier, God requires you to consistently change more and more into His image in you, which has been “disfigured” and marred by sin.
 Positive proclamations are one way you can cooperate with God in making such changes!